 map.forEach((k, v) -> System.out.println("Key : " + k + ", Value : " + v));

 Streams API was introduced in Java 8 by using which we can process, filter, or transform a set of collection data in any other required way.
-Streams API is part of Java. util package and has two mechanisms named the filter and map to process the data from the collections.
+Streams API is part of Java. util package and has mechanisms named the filter, map and reduce to process the data from the collections.

 How Streams API Works: To Work with streams, first we add collection data into a stream and then perform required actions such as filtering or mapping on the stream and then store the processed data in some other collection or use it for some other purpose.
 So the original collection data will remain intact.